Home Legal Depo-Provera Lawsuit

 Depo-Provera Lawsuit

-Depo-Provera lawsuits claim brand name Depo-Provera birth control, or its generic forms, may increase the risk of rare tumors in membranes covering the brain called meningiomas.
-Lawyers claim Pfizer didn’t properly warn about the risk.
-Litigation is in the early phases and there have been no settlements or jury verdicts yet.
+Depo-Provera lawsuits claim brand name Depo-Provera birth control, or its generic forms, may increase the risk of meningioma, a tumor in membranes covering the brain.
+Lawyers claim Pfizer and other defendants didn’t properly warn about the risk.
+Litigation is in the early phases, and there have been no settlements or jury verdicts yet.

 This is an active lawsuit